susom/tide/README.md

          4. Select control access as Uniform, make sure the checkbox for **Enforce public access prevention on this bucket** is checked > continue
          5. Under Advance setting select Encryption type > google-managed encryption key.
          6. Click Create.
+   7. Tools Required
+      1. Windows user download and use : https://github.com/PowerShell/PowerShell
+      2. For Mac user, Terminal
+      3. For Ubuntu User, Shell or terminal

 # Data Preparation for TiDE